syncfusion-content/asp.netwebforms-docs/aspnet/Upgrade/how-to-upgrade.md

 ---
 layout: post
-title: Upgrading Syncfusion ASP.NET installer to a latest version - Syncfusion
+title: Upgrading Syncfusion ASP.NET installer to a latest version
 description: Learn here about the how upgrade Syncfusion ASP.NET installer to a latest version from website and control panel.
 platform: aspnet
 control: Essential Studio